Abhishektotad17/whale-wearables/README.md

-# Whale Wearables
+# NextGear Wearables

-This is the frontend application for Whale Wearables, developed using React JS and modern frontend tools to deliver a responsive, performant, and secure user experience.
+This is the frontend application for NextGear Wearables, developed using React JS and modern frontend tools to deliver a responsive, performant, and secure user experience.

 ## Tech Stack & Tools